MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Dataset Design and Collection

-\textbf{Tasks.} The representations on the mouse dataset are evaluated on a set of 13 tasks that capture information about animal background, environment, and behavior.
+\textbf{Tasks.} Representations of the mouse dataset are evaluated on 8 tasks that capture information about animals' genetic background, environment, and expert-annotated behaviors.
 These tasks were selected based on their relevance to common scientific applications such as identifying the behavioral effects of differences in animals' genetic backgrounds or experimenter-imposed changes in their environment.
-In this dataset, we examined capacity of learned representations to determine animal strain, as well as environmental factors such as whether room lights were on or off (a proxy for day/night cycles, which modulate animal behavior).
-We also included two tasks to predict the day of the trajectory relative to the start of recording (animal behavior changes across days as they habituate to a new environment~\cite{klibaite2022deep}), and the time of day of the trajectory (animal behavior changes over the course of a day, driven by circadian rhythms.)
+We examined capacity of learned representations to determine animal strain, as well as environmental factors such as whether room lights were on or off (a proxy for day/night cycles, which modulate animal behavior).
+We also included two tasks to predict the day of the trajectory relative to the start of recording (animal behavior changes across days as they habituate to a new environment~\cite{klibaite2022deep}), and the time of day of the trajectory (animal behavior changes over the course of a day, driven by circadian rhythms).
 A learned representation of behavior should also be rich enough to recapitulate human-produced labels of animals' moment-to-moment actions.
-Therefore our evaluation tasks include detection of specific behaviors, such as bouts of chasing between mice, or periods of huddling.
-These behaviors were annotated programmatically, using heuristics generated by trained human experts: for example, chasing is defined as periods when two animals are within a distance D, moving at a speed of at least S, for a duration of at least T frames, with no fewer than G "gap" frames in that duration that do not meet distance and speed criteria.
-A full description of each behavior is provided in the Appendix.

-The majority of tasks are binary classification problems, such as distinguishing between two strains of mice or detecting the presence or absence of a given behavior.
-The two exceptions, the day of recording task and the time of day task are regression problems.
-Because we observed occasional identity swaps between mice in the tracking dataset, behavior-based tasks were not animal-specific, but rather were based on detecting whether a given behavior was occurring at all.
+Therefore our evaluation tasks include the detection of expert-annotated behaviors: huddling, chasing, face sniffing, and anogenital sniffing.
+A detailed description of the tasks is listed in Appendix~\ref{appendix:mouse_task}.